 Recent models have suggested that waters that are undersaturated with respect to aragonite would shoal to depths affecting the Washington-Oregon-California continental shelf ecosystems over the next several decades (Hauri et al. 2009; Rykaczewski and Dunne 2010; Gruber et al. 2012; Hauri et al. 2013).
-Figure 3.32 shows the decrease in aragonite saturation levels as function of Atmospheric CO2 concentrations for surface waters of the Tropical Ocean, Southern Ocean, Arctic Ocean and California Current System (Gruber et al. 2012).
-The subsurface waters of the California Current System (ranging from 60 m to 120 m) reach undersaturation at about the same atmospheric CO2 concentration as the Arctic Ocean surface waters (~440 µatm).
+Figure 3.32 shows the decrease in aragonite saturation levels as function of atmospheric CO2 concentrations for surface waters of the Tropical Ocean, Southern Ocean, Arctic Ocean, and California Current System (Gruber et al. 2012).
+The subsurface waters of the California Current System (60 m–120 m depth) reach undersaturation at about the same atmospheric CO2 concentration as the Arctic Ocean surface waters (~440 µatm).
 Under these conditions, more than half of the waters of the California Current System would be undersaturated year-round.
 These large-scale changes would have major implications for the shellfish species that constitute an important component of the commercial fisheries of this region.

 4) Global ocean phytoplankton – B.A.
 Franz, M.J.
 Behrenfeld, D.A.
 Siegel, and P.J.
 Werdell